A Guide to Iceland in August

 Rain & Wind in Iceland in August

-- Rainfall: August sees a bit more rain than the other summer months, with between 10 and 15 days of rain throughout the month, depending on where you are in the country.
+- Rainfall: August sees a bit more rain than the other summer months, with up to 23 days of rain throughout the month, depending on where you are in the country.
 No matter where you are, showers tend to be light and brief, though the odd storm can occur later in August.

-August still offers long summer days, but daylight hours gradually shorten as the month progresses.
+August still offers long summer days in Iceland, but daylight hours gradually shorten as the month progresses.
 Worry not, though - you’ll still have more than enough time to pack in all your explorations.

 - Early August: Around 18 hours of daylight, with the sun setting around 10:30-11:00 PM.